josh-oo/adapter-based-news-recommender/README.md

 config['DATA']['TestUserEmbeddingPath']
 ```

-### Branches
+### Branche`
-On the main branch, the wordclouds are computed using the simple attentions due to time constraints.
-For the LRP implementation please switch to the high-dim-and-lrp branch.
+On the `main` branch, the wordclouds are computed using the simple attentions due to time constraints.
+For the LRP implementation please switch to the `high-dim-and-lrp` branch.
+`